anothervillain/check/README.md

 #### Contribution
-My coworkers for input on the logic, filtering and output of the script <3
+My coworkers for their input on the script and help with logic. ❤️

 #### License
 This project is licensed under Apache 2.0.

 #### Contact
-For questions or contributions, contact me wherever you can find me :)
+For questions or contributions, contact me wherever you can find me 😙